10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 Let’s face it.

-When was the last time you received spam in your inbox or read somewhere a site was hacked?
+When was the last time you received spam in your inbox or read somewhere that a site was hacked?

 It was probably several times this month.